charliemenke/TaxCatV2/README.md

 **Prerequisites**
 To set up your own local TaxCat instance, you first need a WordPress instance to work on.
 You will also need npm and node installed to run the server and to dependencies.

-To install TaxCat, first you must make some additions to your WordPress theme functions.php file.
-Add the following code to the bottom of the functions.php file. *Note: If you want to have taxonomies other than company and people, this is where you would make those changes and other necessary changes in server.js and postidreciever.js*
+To install TaxCat, first you must make some additions to your WordPress theme functions.php file as well as add the JWT Authentication Plugin [ https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/ ].
+Follow the installation instructions and set up the JSON auth correctly, then add the following code to the bottom of the functions.php file. *Note: If you want to have taxonomies other than company and people, this is where you would make those changes and other necessary changes in server.js and postidreciever.js*
 ```php
 function custom_taxonomy()
 {